 IT ALL BEGAN OVER 100 YEARS AGO

-Today Victoria Park Village is a collection of popular retail stores, workspaces, studios, eateries, bars and restaurants set in a beautifully restored precinct but it wasn’t always like that...
+Today Victoria Park Market is a collection of popular retail stores, workspaces, studios, eateries, bars and restaurants set in a beautifully restored precinct but it wasn’t always like that...

-The site of the Victoria Park Village buildings was originally part headland and art foreshore of Freemans Bay.
-In the late 1870s the bay began to be reclaimed, and various commercial and residential buildings were erected on the widened foreshore.
-The street directly behind and above Victoria Park Village runs along the top of the ancient Seacliff.
-In the Village courtyard you can still see the ancient Pohutakawa trees that used to hang from the cliff over the beach area.
+The site of the Victoria Park Market buildings was originally part headland and art foreshore of Freemans Bay.
+In the late 1870s, the bay began to be reclaimed, and various commercial and residential buildings were erected on the widened foreshore.
+The street directly behind and above Victoria Park Market runs along the top of the ancient Seacliff.
+In the Market courtyard, you can still see the ancient Pohutakawa trees that used to hang from the cliff over the beach area.

 Further additions were made from 1914 to 1918, including double storeyed stabling for the 94 horses used to pull the city's rubbish carts, and council administration offices.
 The ramp that took the horses up to the second level of the stables can still be seen today as it has been transformed into the "Celebrity Walk" where many famous New Zealanders have left their hand or footprints.